psyduckling/teachingwithtwine/README.md

 ## Additional links
 These resources can also be found on the Science AL!VE website: https://sciencealive.ca/teaching-with-twine

+Use this link to access the original repository: https://github.com/psyduckling/teachingwithtwine

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Licensing and Citation